reymon359/how-to-live/advices/The world is not fair/index.md

 Don't compare yourself with others.
 Everyone has their own lifes with good things but also bad ones.

+Take care of your mental health and don't feel angry or frustrated about an injustice.

 ## Quotes

 > If the world were so organized that everything had to be fair, no living creature could survive for a day.
 The birds would be forbidden to eat worms, and everyone’s self-interest would have to be served. — Wayne Dyer